-- 3.1 In addition to the requirements in paragraph 2, the following is required for a first of-type aircraft exported to Mauritius, unless otherwise notified: - (a) Statement of build standard which shall include the aircraft specification. - (b) A copy of the aircraft and engine type certificates and applicable supplemental type certificates.

-- (c) Type certificate data sheets or specifications for aircraft, engine and propeller, including any supplemental type specifications.

-- (d) Wiring diagrams.

-- (e) Electrical load analysis.

-- (f) Maintenance Review Board Report where applicable.

-- (g) Maintenance Planning Data (which should include corrosion prevention and control programme, and structural integrity programme, where applicable)
+- 3.1 In addition to the requirements in paragraph 2 and the requirements of MCAR PART-21, the following is required for a first of-type aircraft exported to Mauritius, unless otherwise notified: - (a) Statement of build standard which shall include the aircraft specification. - (b) A copy of the aircraft and engine type certificates and applicable supplemental type certificates.
+Type certificate data sheets or specifications for aircraft, engine and propeller, including any supplemental type specifications. - (c) Wiring diagrams. - (d) Electrical load analysis. - (e) Maintenance Review Board Report where applicable. - (f) Maintenance Planning Data (which should include corrosion prevention and control programme, and structural integrity programme, where applicable)

-- (h) Master Minimum Equipment List, where applicable.
+- (g) Master Minimum Equipment List, where applicable.

-- (i) Noise certificate.
+- (h) Noise certificate.

-- (j) One copy each of the following manuals:
+- (i) One copy each of the following manuals:

 - (1) Flight Manual or Pilot Operating Handbook (in addition to the copy for each aircraft).

 - (2) Operations Manual (in addition to the copy for each aircraft).

 - (3) Aircraft Maintenance Manual.

 - (4) Engine Maintenance Manual.

 - (5) Propeller Maintenance Manual.

 - (6) APU Maintenance Manual.

 - (7) Parts Catalogue.

 - (8) Standard Practices Manual.

 - (9) Structural Repair Manual.

 - (10) Structurally Significant Items.

 - (11) Loading Procedures Manual.

 - (12) Weight and Balance Manual.

 - (13) Non-destructive Testing Manual.

-(k) Complete sets of Service Bulletins for aircraft, engine, propeller and APU.
+- (j) Complete sets of Service Bulletins for aircraft, engine, propeller and APU.
 Amendment service for the above documents must be provided to the Authority.